funky-SB-stubbz/Notes/JSnotes.md

 - For normal function calls, in strict mode *this* is equal to undefined and in sloppy mode it points to the window (if used in the browser).

+## Object Oriented Programming

+`A programming paradigm based on the concept of objects.
+Objects may contain data (properties) or code (methods), by using Object oriented prograamming we can pack the data and the corresponding behaviour into one block.`

+Interactions happen through API's.
+OOP was developed with the goal of organising the code, to make it more flexible and easier to maintain.

+- `A class is a blueprint to an object.`
+- `An instancs is an object built using the blueprint given by the class`

+### 4 Pillars of OOPs

+- Abstraction- `To hide all the details that are unnessecary.
+Abstraction makes each class operate like a black box`.

+- Encapsulation- `To encapsulate or pack properties and code into a package`

+- Inheritance- `Classes can have parent classes.
+Child classes will inherit all of the behavior and attributes of the parent class.
+Child classes can then choose to overwrite some of those as necessary.`

+- Polymorphism- `Polymorphism is the ability to perform many things in many ways.
+The word Polymorphism is from two different Greek words- poly and morphs.
+“Poly” means many, and “Morphs” means forms.
+So polymorphism means many forms.
+The polymorphism can be present in the case of inheritance also.
+The functions behave differently based on the actual implementation.`

+### OOP in Javascript

+- Objects are linked to a prototype object.

+- Prototypal inheritance is where the prototype contains methods that are accessible to all objects linked to that prototype.

+- behaviour is delegated to the linked prototype.

+There are three ways to create objects programmatically.

+1. Constructor Functions

+- Technique to create objects from a function.
+- This is how built in objects like arrays, sets and maps are created.

+2. ES6 Classes

+- Modern alternative to constructor function syntax.
+- BTS  ES6 Classes work exactly like constructor functions.
+- ES6 Classes donot behave like classes in classical OOP.

+3. Object.create()
+- Easiest way of linking an object to a prototype object.

+### The *new* keyword

+When a new keyord is used an empty object {} is created and the *this* keyword is made to point to it in the EC.

+### Constructor function.

+**Arrow functions cannot be used as they dont have this keyword**

+        const Person = function(firstname,birthYear){
+                this.firstname=firstname;
+                this.birthYear=birthYear;
+                // The above code is used to link the object to a prototype }

+        const Luke = new Person('Luke', 1996);

+        console.log(Luke);
+        // Logs {firstname:'Luke',birthYear:1996}

+*instanceof* Operator can be used to check if the objects is an instance of a class created by a constructor function.

+        console.log(Luke instanceof Person);
+        //Logs true

+**Bad practice to use constructor method to create classes with in built methods**